Stackclash/5e-vault/5. Mechanics/Classes/Ranger.md

 Beginning at 1st level, you have significant experience studying, tracking, hunting, and even talking to a certain type of enemy.

 Choose a type of favored enemy: aberrations, beasts, celestials, constructs, dragons, elementals, fey, fiends, giants, monstrosities, oozes, plants, or undead.
-Alternatively, you can select two races of humanoid (such as [[/5.
-Mechanics/Bestiary/Humanoid/Gnoll.md|gnolls]] and [[/5.
-Mechanics/Bestiary/Humanoid/Orc.md|orcs]]) as favored enemies.
+Alternatively, you can select two races of humanoid (such as [[5.
+Mechanics\Bestiary\Humanoid\Gnoll.md|gnolls]] and [[5.
+Mechanics\Bestiary\Humanoid\Orc.md|orcs]]) as favored enemies.

-You have advantage on Wisdom ([[5.
-Mechanics/Rules/Skills.md#Survival|Survival]]) checks to track your favored enemies, as well as on Intelligence checks to recall information about them.
+You have advantage on Wisdom ([[\5.
+Mechanics\Rules\Skills.md#Survival|Survival]]) checks to track your favored enemies, as well as on Intelligence checks to recall information about them.

 When you gain this feature, you also learn one language of your choice that is spoken by your favored enemies, if they speak one at all.

 You choose one additional favored enemy, as well as an associated language, at 6th and 14th level.
 As you gain levels, your choices should reflect the types of monsters you have encountered on your adventures.

-### Favored Foe (Level 1)
-_Source: Tasha's Cauldron of Everything p.
-56_

-_1st-level ranger optional class features, which replaces the Favored Enemy feature and works with the Foe Slayer feature_

-When you hit a creature with an attack roll, you can call on your mystical bond with nature to mark the target as your favored enemy for 1 minute or until you lose your [[5.
-Mechanics/Rules/Status.md#concentration|concentration]] (as if you were [[5.
-Mechanics/Rules/Status.md#concentration|concentration]] on a spell).

-The first time on each of your turns that you hit the favored enemy and deal damage to it, including when you mark it, you can increase that damage by `dice: 1d4` (`1d4`).

-You can use this feature to mark a favored enemy a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a long rest.

-This feature's extra damage increases when you reach certain levels in this class: to `dice: 1d6` (`1d6`) at 6th level and to `dice: 1d8` (`1d8`) at 14th level.

 ### Natural Explorer (Level 1)